-What could be better: While this ascender can do a lot of things, it is not suitable for side loads.
+What are the flaws?
+While this ascender can do a lot of things, it is not suitable for side loads.
 That’s only a small issue as this is otherwise a very impressive device.

 Lixada is another company that has been able to make a compact ascender, which is perfect for carrying with you as a part of your gear.
 The rope diameter allowed is between 8-13mm, and it has a weight limit of 100kg.
 It features an impressive level of usability and is ideal for the likes of caving and upwards climbing.
 It’s another lightweight ascender that is convenient to use.

-What we liked: The gliding action on this model is very smooth, and it makes it very easy to use.
+Why are we impressed?
+The gliding action on this model is very smooth, and it makes it very easy to use.
 It’s great for the likes of saddle hunting, but it can also be used in more challenging scenarios.
 You’ll definitely want to use this ascender time and time again.

-What could be better: This is a budget model, which can be a great positive, but it does feel a little cheap.
+What negatives must you be aware of?
+This is a budget model, which can be a great positive, but it does feel a little cheap.
 It still holds up well, but you might have questions about the long-term durability.

 You know you’re going to get a high level of quality with any Petzl ascender, and this model is no exception.
 It’s a handheld ascender that is going to be suitable for all types of climbing.
 It has a wide availability for rope diameters and can also take a huge amount of weight.
 The build quality is impressive, and it weighs a little below 6oz.

-What we liked: The movement on this ascender is highly efficient and needs minimal effort.
+What makes it special?
+The movement on this ascender is highly efficient and needs minimal effort.
 The handle feels great, and you can even use it with gloves on.
 It has a thoughtful design, which you can see by the carabiner attachment points.

-What could be better: This is a fantastic ascender, but it’s worth noting that it is bigger than other types.
+What cons did we find?
+This is a fantastic ascender, but it’s worth noting that it is bigger than other types.
 That makes it a little bulkier and harder to carry with you along with all your other gear.

 If you want to get both a right and left-handed ascender, then this is going to be the perfect set.
 Their weight limit is extremely high, which makes it great for arborists, rock climbing, and other types of climbing.
 They are made from high-quality aluminum, which gives them a relatively low weight while still having that impressive strength.

-What we liked: The build quality is exceptional, which is shown by their low weight despite them being quite large.
+What do we love it for?
+The build quality is exceptional, which is shown by their low weight despite them being quite large.
 They work perfectly with simple sliding allowing you to climb easily.
 On top of that, you can just buy a left or right model if required.

-What could be better: There is very little to be disappointed with these ascenders.
+What were we disappointed with?
+There is very little to be disappointed with these ascenders.
 Still, the rope compatibility isn’t the highest, so it may not be the best fit if you want to use a thicker rope.

 This KONG ascender is another example of a high-quality model.
 It has a good weight limit, which allows it to be used for the likes of ice climbing and mountaineering.
 Next, it accepts rope diameters from 8-13mm and weighs a little less than 8oz.
 It has a smooth action, and you can be confident in the overall level of build quality.

-What we liked: The rope ascender is able to give you a good grip without damaging the rope, and it will feel highly secure.
+What makes it special?
+The rope ascender is able to give you a good grip without damaging the rope, and it will feel highly secure.
 The overall performance is fantastic, which is seen by the two carabiner holes for simple attachments.
 Also, it is quite convenient to use with gloves.

-What could be better: While the metal used on the ascender is very good, the handle material isn’t the best.
+What cons did we find?
+While the metal used on the ascender is very good, the handle material isn’t the best.
 It’s made of plastic and doesn’t have the same quality as other models.

 Hand ascenders usually have a very similar shape, and you want to ensure that the materials and features suit your needs.
 This model is great for both indoor and outdoor climbing and has an impressive weight limit.
 It doesn’t fit for the widest rope diameter but has many features that help to make it very easy to use.

-What could be better: While the attachment is very secure, it can be a little hard to release.
+What are the flaws?
+While the attachment is very secure, it can be a little hard to release.
 If you’re not careful, then you can get some jarring on your thumb.

 For those looking for the best foot ascender, this model can be ideal.
 The climbing ascender works on a wide variety of different ropes and can take a lot of weight.
 The foot ascender is the easiest way to climb for many people and is easily adjustable to get a secure fit.
 Despite having more of a set-up, it’s also extremely light at just 3oz, making it very easy to carry with the rest of your gear.

-What could be better: While the adjustability is good, you can slip out of position at times.
+What is not ideal about it?
+While the adjustability is good, you can slip out of position at times.
 You want to make sure that you have it firmly in place before you start your climb.

 With a Black Diamond ascender, you know you’re going to be getting a high level of quality.
 This device can cope with even the most challenging environments effortlessly.
 It’s very simple to use, and you’ll find no problems with its operation.
 It’ll work perfectly every time and remains quite light for its size.

-What we liked: This ascender can hold on to the rope very tightly but is also able to release that rope very quickly.
+What stands out?
+This ascender can hold on to the rope very tightly but is also able to release that rope very quickly.
 The dual-density grip gives you the perfect blend of comfort and control, and the whole ascender is simple to use.

-What could be better: While the rapid release system is great, the system can jar your thumb if you’re not careful.
+What cons did we manage to find?
+While the rapid release system is great, the system can jar your thumb if you’re not careful.
 It’s not a huge issue but something to be aware of.

 For those looking for a chest ascender, this would be a wonderful choice.
 It works well in a system for the likes of rock climbing, industrial use, and rescues.
 It’s a fairly compact model that weighs just 3.9oz.
 It’s simple to use, and the thick metal body plates aren’t going to let you down.
 It works well with a wide range of ropes and can easily be used with gloves.

-What we liked: The first thing that you notice with this ascender is that it has a very high level of quality.
+What stands out?
+The first thing that you notice with this ascender is that it has a very high level of quality.
 Because it is easy to carry, it could well become an essential part of your gear.
 The action is smooth, and you’ll have no worries getting this up the rope.

-What could be better: While the quality is very high, the teeth can wear after a while.
+What cons did we manage to find?
+While the quality is very high, the teeth can wear after a while.
 It will still last for a certain period, but this is something you’ll want to keep your eye on.

 The first thing that you will notice about this model is its aggressive teeth.
 It will bite hard into the rope and will give you a solid hold.
 Its qualities make it ideal for a Linesman’s belt along with being suitable for rescue and crag activities.
 It doesn’t weigh very much at all but has a seriously high weight limit, allowing you to always put your trust in it.

-What we liked: Due to its smaller size, this ascender can be used for a wide variety of different activities.
+What makes it stand out?
+Due to its smaller size, this ascender can be used for a wide variety of different activities.
 You can easily use the device with one hand, which makes using it simple but also allows it to excel in emergency situations.